Embodiment

 Often what you expect to find, or want to find, gets in the way of you feeling what is actually there.

-For this to work you need to let go of the mind’s habit of judging and controlling that keeps you safe in everyday life and open to being with experience more directly.
+For this approach to embodiment to work you need to let go of the mind’s habit of judging and controlling and open to being with experience more directly.
 This requires opening to things that might feel strange or challenging in some ways.

-The way you perceive your body, your experience, an insight or an idea may manifest completely differently on the layer of your felt-reality and you need to make space for life to express itself through your body in the way that it wants to.
-This process of embodiment brings you closer to truth and realness and it also breaks people out of the stuckness of the mind’s loops and habits.
+Things may manifest completely differently on the layer of your felt-reality than you expect and you need to make space for life to express itself through your body in the way that it wants to.
+This process of embodiment brings you closer to truth and realness and it can also break you out of the mind’s loops and habits.

-A lack of presence occurs when the sensations and emotions in your body are unbearable or unacceptable so you shut down your ability to feel them and run away into your mind.
+A lack of presence occurs when the sensations and emotions in your body are unbearable, unacceptable or overwhelming so you shut down your ability to feel them and retreat into your mind.
 Bodies don’t distinguish between ‘positive’ and ‘negative’ sensations and emotions, valence is added by the mind, so if you shut down to the challenging feelings you also become numb to the positive ones.
 It becomes impossible for you to be present.

 With the practice of embodiment you are opening to this direct presence and increasing the comfort zone of what you are able to be present with.
 This isn’t an intellectual exercise of understanding something, but a physical process of connecting with your body.